Exploration of Mars: Mariner program

 In 1964, NASA's Jet Propulsion Laboratory made two attempts at reaching Mars.
 Mariner 3 and Mariner 4 were identical spacecraft designed to carry out the first flybys of Mars.
 Mariner 3 was launched on November 5, 1964, but the shroud encasing the spacecraft atop its rocket failed to open properly, dooming the mission.
 Three weeks later, on November 28, 1964, Mariner 4 was launched successfully on a 71/2-month voyage to Mars.

 Mariner 4 flew past Mars on July 14, 1965, providing the first close-up photographs of another planet.
 The pictures, gradually played back to Earth from a small tape recorder on the probe, showed impact craters.
 It provided radically more accurate data about the planet; a surface atmospheric pressure of about 1% of Earth's and daytime temperatures of −100 °C (−148 °F) were estimated.
 No magnetic field or Martian radiation belts were detected.
 The new data meant redesigns for then planned Martian landers, and showed life would have a more difficult time surviving there than previously anticipated.

 NASA continued the Mariner program with another pair of Mars flyby probes, Mariner 6 and 7.
 They were sent at the next launch window, and reached the planet in 1969.
 During the following launch window the Mariner program again suffered the loss of one of a pair of probes.
 Mariner 9 successfully entered orbit about Mars, the first spacecraft ever to do so, after the launch time failure of its sister ship, Mariner 8.
 When Mariner 9 reached Mars in 1971, it and two Soviet orbiters (Mars 2 and Mars 3) found that a planet-wide dust storm was in progress.
 The mission controllers used the time spent waiting for the storm to clear to have the probe rendezvous with, and photograph, Phobos.
-When the storm cleared sufficiently for Mars' surface to be photographed by Mariner 9, the pictures returned represented a substantial advance over previous missions.
+When the storm cleared sufficiently for Mars's surface to be photographed by Mariner 9, the pictures returned represented a substantial advance over previous missions.
 These pictures were the first to offer more detailed evidence that liquid water might at one time have flowed on the planetary surface.
 They also finally discerned the true nature of many Martian albedo features.
 For example, Nix Olympica was one of only a few features that could be seen during the planetary duststorm, revealing it to be the highest mountain (volcano, to be exact) on any planet in the entire Solar System, and leading to its reclassification as Olympus Mons.